Authentication

 API key format, resolution order, and the role-based permission model.

-The Developer API authenticates via API keys — pk_live_… strings
+The Developer API authenticates with API keys - pk_live_... strings issued from

 Use the key